anfisah/Get_next_line/README.md

 # Get_next_line
+My second projet at 42 school.
-42 school project: returns a line read from a file descriptor.
+The aim of this project is to make you code a function that returns a line read from a file descriptor Submitted in december 2020